 If you want to translate your website in different languages, then you need to use WordPress multilingual plugin like WPML.
-WPML is very easy to use as compared to other language plugins and you can easily run a WordPress multilingual website through a single installation.
+WordPress WPML is very easy to use as compared to other language plugins and you can easily run a WordPress multilingual website through a single installation.
 You can choose your desired language and start translating content on your website in just a few minutes.

 WPML contains more than 40 different languages.
 With WPML, you can manage several languages under a single domain.

-Select a Theme For Your Multilingual WordPress Website
+Select a Theme for Your Multilingual WordPress Website

 How To Install/Upload Total Theme